thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 data allows ThoughtSpot's Support team to troubleshoot your cluster.
 They use the data to see basic usage information over time for your ThoughtSpot instance.
-ThoughtSpot's "call home" functionality intermittently sends a call home bundle of  statistics to a ThoughtSpot S3 server through HTTPS.
+ThoughtSpot's "call home" functionality intermittently sends a call home bundle of  statistics to a ThoughtSpot S3 server via HTTPS.
 The data is encrypted at rest on the server.

 By default, call home is enabled on your cluster.
 You can disable call home in